pcsukumar/pands-project/README.md

-<font color=blue>The above scatter plot shows that there is a positive correlation between sepal width and sepal length in the case of Iris-setosa only.
-Correlation between sepal width and sepal length is not clearly observable in the case of other species.</font>
+<p style="color:blue">The above scatter plot shows that there is a positive correlation between sepal width and sepal length in the case of Iris-setosa only.
+Correlation between sepal width and sepal length is not clearly observable in the case of other species.</p>

 ### Summary and Conclusion